pjrebsch/memorb/README.md

 ## Overview

-This is a contrived example class that could benefit from memoization:
+This is a contrived example class that could benefit from memoization.
+It is designed for demonstration, not for making a good case for the use of memoization.

 ```ruby
 class WeekForecast